yogeshwaran137/yogeshwaran137/README.md

 - 👋 Hi, I’m @yogeshwaran137
 - 👀 I’m interested in python and group projects
-- 🌱 I’m currently learning python and web development
+- 🌱 Expirienced in python and web development and basics of machine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative ideas
-- 📫 How to reach me - ts8400088@gmail.com
+- 📫 How to reach me - yogeshwaran132811@gmail.com

 <!---
 yogeshwaran137/yogeshwaran137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.